 During this course you will study up to Level 6 and receive a BSc (Hons) in Ophthalmic Dispensing on successful completion.
-In addition to your Bachelor’s degree, successful completion of your final qualifying exams will allow you to use the suffix FBDO (Fellow of the Association of British Dispensing Opticians).
+In addition to your Bachelor’s degree, successful completion of your final qualifying exams, with the Association of British Dispensing Opticians, will allow you to use the suffix FBDO (Fellow of the Association of British Dispensing Opticians).

 The course benefits from almost 80 years of combined academic experience of the staff team.
 All staff on the Ophthalmic Dispensing programme team are qualified Dispensing Opticians.
 In addition to this, members of the Ophthalmic Dispensing programme team are employed as ABDO external examiners of both theory and practical examinations and this experience of working with the Professional Body is reflected in the currency of the programme.

 Speakers from ABDO and the GOC visit the College annually to provide the students with information about registration and membership.
 You will need to register with both the GOC and ABDO as a student registrant during the period of your study.

 - Small group discussions

 - Seminars, tutorials and practical sessions

 - Group work